markjreed/commodore-stuff/evalhex_vic/README.md

 ran the original port and then tried to set the screen colors with something like `POKE $900F, 8` it would be read as `POKE -28657, 8` and generate an `?ILLEGAL QUANTITY ERROR`!
-So I added a check of the sign bit and a call to the floating point add routine with a constant 65536.0 whenever hte result was negative.
+So I added a check of the sign bit and a call to the floating point add routine with a constant 65536.0 whenever the result was negative.
 Now it works the same on the VIC as on the 64.

 Files: